 Sinkholes are depressed or collapsed areas formed by dissolution of carbonate bedrock or collapse of underlying caves.
 They range in size from several square yards to hundreds of acres and may be very shallow or hundreds of feet deep.
 Sinkholes are part of what is called “karst” topography, which also includes caves, spring and losing streams.
 We provide assistance to the citizens of Missouri by evaluating the causes and impacts of sinkhole formation and collapse.
 Geologists perform geologic and hydrologic evaluation to determine if collapse is attributed to a natural karst feature or is associated with the failure of a man-made feature.
 Learn more.

-Bill Duley, former Assistant State Geologist and Deputy Director of the Geology and Land Survey Division, encourages citizens to loan the department historic maps of abandoned underground coal mines.
+Bill Duley, former Assistant State Geologist and Deputy Director, encourages citizens to loan the department historic maps of abandoned underground coal mines.
 As part of a continuing effort to protect citizens and expand its existing database of abandoned underground coal mines, maps will be scanned, entered in to the database and returned to owners.
 Read more and watch our YouTube video featuring Bill as Miner Gus.

 Popular Rock and Mineral sets donated by Hutcheson Ford to Steelville Middle School -- The Steelville School District recently received a rock-solid donation in which Butch Tucker, owner of Hutcheson Ford Sales in St. James, donated eight Missouri Rock and Mineral Sets.

 Traveling I-55, southbound?
-Be sure to visit the Visit the Marston Welcome Center, located at exit 42.4 -- Geological Survey Program director Jerry Prewett and other invited guests spoke during the May 24 ribbon cutting ceremony, celebrating the completion of the facility.
+Be sure to visit the Visit the Marston Welcome Center, located at exit 42.4 -- Missouri Geological Survey Deputy Director Jerry Prewett and other invited guests spoke during the May 24 ribbon cutting ceremony, celebrating the completion of the facility.
 The center highlights the great New Madrid earthquakes of 1811-12 and the region's rich culture.
 News Archive

 The Geological Survey Program is organized into three sections that perform the following major functions: